bobpattersonjr/workmux/README.md

 workmux add feature/ai --prompt "Implement user authentication with OAuth"

 # Override the default agent for a specific worktree
-workmux add feature/testing --agent gemini
+workmux add feature/testing -a gemini

 # Create a worktree with a prompt from a file
 workmux add feature/refactor --prompt-file task-description.md